LBPHacker/R216/manual.md

-This unfortunately does mean that programs have to make sure to clean the RAM before they start doing anything in it as the contents of the cartridge no longer overwrites everything in the RAM, resetting it to a known good state.
+This unfortunately does mean that programs have to make sure to clean the RAM before they start doing anything in it as the contents of the cartridge no longer overwrite everything in the RAM, resetting it to a known good state.
 Because there is no cartridge, obviously.

 ### Start button

 For most programs you'll probably only need to use the left button on the front panel.
-This is the Start button, which starts or resumes the execution of the program loaded into RAM.
+This is the Start button, which starts the execution of the program loaded into RAM.
+A program may decide to stop execution by executing a special instruction.
+If you want to resume execution after that, this button can do that too.

 ### Reset button